 Credit Reporting.
-The bill specifies that nothing in Chapter 5 could be construed to modify, limit, or supersede the operation of the Fair Credit Reporting Act, Title VI of the Consumer Credit Protection Act, and no inference could be drawn on the basis of the provisions of the bill regarding whether information was transaction or experience information under the Fair Credit Reporting Act.
+The bill specifies that nothing in Chapter 5 may be construed to modify, limit, or supersede the operation of the Fair Credit Reporting Act, Title VI of the Consumer Credit Protection Act, and no inference may be drawn on the basis of the provisions of the bill regarding whether information is transaction or experience information under the Fair Credit Reporting Act.

 Prohibited Discrimination.
-A licensee could not unfairly discriminate against any consumer because the consumer had opted out or intended to opt out from the disclosure of his or her nonpublic personal financial information pursuant to the bill.
+A licensee may not unfairly discriminate against any consumer because the consumer has opted out or intends to opt out from the disclosure of his or her nonpublic personal financial information pursuant to the bill.

 Third Party Contract.
-Until July 1, 2002, a contract that a licensee had entered into with a nonaffiliated third party to perform services for the licensee or functions on the licensee's behalf would satisfy the criteria for an opt out exception, even if the contract did not include a requirement that the third party maintain the confidentiality of nonpublic personal financial information, as long as the licensee entered into the agreement on or before July 1, 2000.
+Until July 1, 2002, a contract that a licensee has entered into with a nonaffiliated third party to perform services for the licensee or functions on the licensee's behalf will satisfy the criteria for an opt out exception, even if the contract does not include a requirement that the third party maintain the confidentiality of nonpublic personal financial information, as long as the licensee entered into the agreement on or before July 1, 2000.

 Guidelines for Safeguards.
+The Commissioner

-The Commissioner would be required to adopt guidelines for administrative, technical, and physical safeguards that protected the security, confidentiality, and integrity of customer information pursuant to the Gramm-Leach-Bliley Act.
-Each licensee would have to adopt policies and procedures for administrative, technical, and physical safeguards for the protection of customer records The policies and procedures information. would have to be based on these guidelines, filed with the Commissioner, and designed reasonably to do all of the following: ensure the security and confidentiality of customer records and information, protect against any anticipated threats or hazards to the security or integrity of customer records and information, and protect against unauthorized access to or use of customer records or information that could result in substantial harm or inconvenience to any customer.
+adopt quidelines required to administrative, technical, and physical safeguards that protect the security, confidentiality, and integrity of customer information pursuant to the Gramm-Leach-Bliley Act.
+Each licensee must adopt policies and procedures for administrative, technical, and physical safeguards for the protection of customer records and information. policies and procedures must be based on the Commissioner's guidelines, and reasonably designed to do all of the following: ensure the security and confidentiality of customer records and information, protect against any anticipated threats or hazards to the security or integrity of customer records and information, and protect against unauthorized access to or use of customer records or information that could result in substantial harm or inconvenience to any customer.

-Penalties.
-The bill specifies that a violation of Chapter 5 or a rule promulgated under it would be an unfair method of competition and an unfair or deceptive act or practice under the Code's provisions on undefined practices and unfair methods of competition (MCL 500.2043).
+Violation.
+The bill specifies that a violation of Chapter 5 or a rule promulgated under it is an unfair method of competition and an unfair or deceptive act or practice in the business of insurance.